All Episodes

 Thanks so much for having us.

-I would say I think I want to lead off with: did you ever think when you met me six years ago, this is where we would be doing a Cash's corner episode?
+I would say I think I want to lead off with, did you ever think when you met me six years ago, this is where we would be doing a Cash's Corner episode?

 I thought you would be doing all the media.

-No, well, look, I never even thought, you know, all those times, you know, back when we brought you on to work on the Russia Gate and the Russia hoax, you know, no one ever thought, I think even when you came on board at that time, no one thought that the government was that bad.
+Well, look, I never even thought, you know, all those times, you know, back when we brought you on to work on the Russia Gate and the Russia hoax, you know, no one ever thought, I think even when you came on board at that time, no one thought that the government was that bad, the Department of Justice was that corrupt, and that it would basically upend, you know, the entire country into what is now a fake scandal.

-But I think we're still in that dark chapter of American history, and that's kind of what has resulted in you and I landing here today, is that you know I left Congress because I realized that our communications were down.
+But I think we're still in that dark chapter of American history, and that's kind of what has resulted in you and I landing here today, is that I left Congress because I realized that our communications were down.

 And so that's what brings us here.